MarcoGriep88/IvantiDSMManagementSuite/README.md

 DSM Management Suite is an independent extension for Ivanti DSM.
-DSMMS extends the evaluation options of Ivanti DSM in the area of patch management.
+It extends the evaluation options of Ivanti DSM in the area of patch management.
 All patch management solutions from Ivanti DSM are supported:
 - Classic patch management
 - Advanced Patch Management